pjfl/p5-web-components-role-email/README.md

 ## send\_email

     $response_message = $self->send_email( @args );
+    ($id, $response_message) = $self->send_email( @args );

 Sends emails.
-Returns the response message, throws on error.
+Returns the response message in a scalar context, throws on error.
+In a list context returns the id of the sent message and the response message.
+The id is parsed from the response message using a simple regular expression .
 The `@args` can be a list of keys and values or a hash reference.
 The attributes defined are;

 - `attachments`